 BC Housing allows the CMHA-CVB to initiate an ‘Extreme Weather Response Program’ during periods of winter weather which threatens the health and safety of homeless individuals.
-During these times, additional beds are made available.
+During these times, an additional 15 beds are made available.
 Typically, this program runs from November through March.
-Last year, the Extreme Weather Shelter is being run in partnership with Cowichan Tribes, providing an additional 30 beds at the Cowichan Tribes Gymnasium at 5574 River Road in Duncan.
-The extreme weather shelter was staffed from 8pm until 8am daily.
-Here people were provided access a warm bed with linens, as well as hot meals, warm showers, laundry and support services.

 MOVING FORWARD PROGRAM:

 CMHA-CVB Warmland House provides transitional housing opportunities in the form of our 24 apartments.
 These are not landlord/tenancy rental agreements.
 Opportunities to secure apartment housing are based on commitment to a personal growth plan (Moving Forward Plan) developed in tandem with staff.
 Stable housing is part of any moving forward plan and part of an individual’s participation in Warmland’s (Moving Forward Plan Initiative).